muratk5n/thirdwave/en/README.md

 ---

-H2 View: "Denmark’s green logistics hub situated in Fredericia is to be expanded by Everfuel and Taulov Dry Port to become the country’s largest hydrogen station"
+H2 View: "Denmark’s green logistics hub [Fredericia] is to be expanded by Everfuel and Taulov Dry Port to become the country’s largest hydrogen station"

 ---